bravolabs/bravo-fe/README.md

 * **Review approval should have been submitted before merging**

-### Attribution
-These contribution guidelines have been adapted from [this good-Contributing.md-template](https://gist.github.com/PurpleBooth/b24679402957c63ec426).

 ## Documentation
 See [Backend Documentation](https://github.com/bravolabs/bravo-be/blob/develop/README.md) for details on the backend of our project.